COMS-BC3997-SP23/COMS-BC3997-SP23.github.io/README.md

-# COMS-BC3997-S23 Website
-# Kareem DaCosta
+# Project Proposal: Kareem DaCosta
 # Project Proposal
 ## Project Purpose
 My project will be for a startup called Sustainable Sister.
 I will be building a website that aims to be the all-in-one online fashion shopping hub.
 Our primary feature will be a search engine that allows users to easily search across multiple brands while personalizing results.
 We are slated to release an early version of the website and app this Spring.
 We will then expand to additional features beyond searching to transform the search engine into a fashion hub.
 I can’t say more due to an NDA, but this is an overview of what we hope to accomplish.